 Reducing greenhouse gas emissions is essential.
 Arkema has developed lightweight, high-performance thermoplastic materials that can replace glass or metal in the automobile and aerospace industries.
 These materials reduce vehicle and airplane weight thereby reducing fuel consumption and carbon emissions.

 In addition, with our climate plan, we’ve also committed to shrinking our corporate environmental footprint by reducing our direct greenhouse gas emissions by 38% by 2030, compared to 2015.
 In this way, we are on a trajectory aligned with the Paris Agreement to contain global warming to 1.5°C above pre-industrial levels.

 Life on land

-To shrink our environmental footprint, we pledged to reduce volatile organic compound (VOC) emissions by 65% between 2012 and 2030.
+To shrink our environmental footprint, we have comitted to reduce volatile organic compound (VOC) emissions by 65% in intensity between 2012 and 2030.
 This action limits the formation of tropospheric ozone, a super-oxidant that is harmful to flora and fauna.